 Throughout your career, the technical aspects of “getting it right” and meeting client expectations have most likely received priority over business growth, career development and life outside the firm.
 At various stages you will have wondered, "Is this it?
 Is this the best I can hope for?"

 To break free of self-perpetuating routines, to change the course of your career and to enjoy a life away from the office requires you to think differently and to change habits.

 At such times, it’s valuable to have a professional coach to guide you – someone who has "sat in your chair" dealing with the issues you are likely dealing with now.

 In a wide ranging career, Scott Charlton has been a sole practitioner and a partner in a CBD firm.
-Scott has also enjoyed twelve years coaching professionals in practice.
-Along the way, he has completed an MBA and written 3 books to assist practitioners.
+Scott has also enjoyed over twelve years coaching professionals in practice.
+Along the way, he has completed an MBA and written three books to assist practitioners.

 His first, titled "Your Professional Headspace" was written for professionals who operate their own practices.
 Throughout this book Scott demonstrates so much more than his breadth of knowledge.
 He communicates a true understanding of the realities faced by professionals and provides a host of practical suggestions to enjoy work and love life.

 As a coach, Scott's practical approach is based on his own experiences as a professional practitioner for more than 30 years.
 This knowledge and practical application of implementing working relationships is the topic of Scott's second book, "Partnering with Financial Planners - A guide to growth for accounting firms".
 It was endorsed by the Institute of Chartered Accountants.

 Scott carried this collaborative theme into his third book, "Partnering with Accountants -Your guide to the ultimate referral destination", which was endorsed by the Association of Financial Advisers.